12 Natural Tips for Beautiful Hairs You Probably Didn't Know

 It is also possible to make shampoos and other hair care products yourself.
 Just give it a try!

-If your hairs are strained due to the external influences (e.g cosmetics) and have lost its shine, the following vitamin oil pack can breathe new life into them.
+If your hair is strained due to external influences (e.g., cosmetics) and has lost its shine, the following vitamin oil pack can breathe new life into it.

 Ingredients: